codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 >Notice that by default, all untagged clusters are seen and can be edited by all users (but not deleted).
 As soon as you add at least one tag on a cluster, this cluster will only be accessible to people that match the affected policy rules (explained in the next sections).

+### Marking pipelines with policy attributes

+You can also mark specific pipelines with tags.
+To do this click on the *Configure* menu on a pipeline and select *edit tags*

+{% include image.html
+  lightbox="true"
+  file="/images/enterprise/access-control/pipeline-tags.png"
+  url="/images/enterprise/access-control/pipeline-tags.png"
+  alt="Assigning attributes to a pipeline" caption="Assigning attributes to a pipeline" max-width="80%"
+    %}

+Tagging pipelines works in a similar manner to Kubernetes clusters.

-Once your clusters are tagged, you should create teams that work on these clusters.
+Once your clusters and pipelines are tagged, you should create teams that work on these clusters.

 ### Creating teams